Cătălin Ștefănescu

-Cătălin Andrei Ștefănescu (born 30 November 1994) is a Romanian professional footballer who plays as a centre midfielder for Ceahlăul Piatra Neamț.
+Cătălin Andrei Ștefănescu (born 30 November 1994) is a Romanian professional footballer who plays as a centre midfielder for Șoimii Gura Humorului.

 Club career

 Politehnica Iași

 In August 2017, after a loan to Liga I champions Viitorul Constanța fell through, Politehnica Iași transferred Ștefănescu from FCSB on a permanent basis.
 The transfer fee was undisclosed and the player later signed a two-year contract with his former team.